Difference-in-Differences Designs: A Practitioner's Guide: Medicaid and mortality: The running example

 Columns 1 and 2 of Table \ref{tab:adoptions} illustrate the variation in Medicaid expansion dates.

-States also expanded Medicaid largely because of economic and political considerations \citep{sommers2013us}, creating observable differences between expansion and non-expansion states.
-For instance, just four out of the 22 states that expanded Medicaid in 2014 are in the southern Census region compared to seven out of ten non-expansion states.
+States expanded Medicaid largely because of economic and political considerations \citep{sommers2013us}, which created observable differences between expansion and non-expansion states.
+For instance, just four out of the 22 states that expanded Medicaid in 2014 are in the southern Census region; conversely, seven out of 10 non-expansion states are in the South.
 This suggests a potential role for covariates when analyzing Medicaid expansion.

 Finally, mortality is measured in jurisdictions like states and counties, which are of very different sizes.
-Choices about (population) weights not only determine how different estimation approaches average the units within a given expansion group but also how a given estimation technique averages estimated effects across those groups.
-California, for example, represented 4.5 percent of the states that expanded Medicaid in 2014, 5 percent of the counties, but 23.1 percent of the adults ages 20-64; its contribution to ``the'' average outcome for the 2014 expansion group is very different with weights than without.
-The final three columns of Table \ref{tab:adoptions} show that in our data the entire 2014 expansion group contains 44 percent of the states, 36 percent of the counties, but 45 percent of all adults.
-Weighting will, therefore, change how important the estimated treatment effects are for the 2014 group.
+Choices about (population) weights determine not only how different estimation approaches average the units within a given expansion group but also how a given estimation technique averages estimated effects across those groups.
+California, for example, represented 4.5\% of the states that expanded Medicaid in 2014, 5.4\% of the counties, but 27.7\% of the adults ages 20-64; its contribution to ``the'' average outcome for the 2014 expansion group is very different with weights than without.
+The final three columns of Table \ref{tab:adoptions} show that, in our data the entire 2014 expansion group contains 44\% of the states, 36\% of the counties, but 45\% of all adults.
+Weighting will therefore change how important the estimated treatment effects are for the 2014 group.